get-convex/templates/CONTRIBUTING.md

 7. Run `just commit "Some message"` to commit the changes in the `get-convex/templates` repo
 8. Push to `get-convex/templates`
-9. Publish all templates that need updating via `just template-publish`
+9. Publish all templates that need updating, either all via `just template-publish-all` or individually via `just template-publish`

 #### Updating stacked branches